Allowable Company Expenses in Bangladesh

 Section 47

-- Repairs: For buildings, machinery, plant, or furniture used in business.
+- Repairs: Routine maintenance for buildings, machinery, plant, or furniture used strictly in the business.

-- Insurance: Premiums paid against risk of damage/destruction of business assets.
+- Insurance: Premiums paid against the risk of damage, destruction, or loss of business assets, inventory, or property.

 4. Bad Debts